Phantom65536/RenAIssance-Test/readme.md

-# OCR Project
+# RenAIssance: OCR for historical documents

 ## Introduction

-This project focuses on extracting text from scanned historical documents using three distinct approaches: traditional OCR engines (EasyOCR and Tesseract) and a state-of-the-art language model approach with Google’s Gemini LLM.
+This project focuses on extracting text from scanned historical documents using three distinct approaches: traditional OCR engines (EasyOCR and Tesseract), transformer-based models (TrOCR and DONUT), and a state-of-the-art language model approach with Google’s Gemini LLM.
+Traditional engines like Tesseract and EasyOCR have long been reliable but struggle with degraded documents, irregular fonts, and complex layouts, while transformer-based models like TrOCR and DONUT use encoder-decoder architectures for improved contextual correction and layout analysis, though they require extensive fine-tuning to effectively handle the noise and complexity of historical texts; meanwhile, Gemini leverages advanced transformer architectures and multi-modal reasoning to achieve impressive accuracy.

-Traditional engines like Tesseract and EasyOCR have served well for years, but they often stumble on degraded documents, irregular fonts, and complex layouts.
-In contrast, Gemini leverages advanced transformer architectures and deep contextual reasoning to deliver impressive accuracy—achieving an average Word Error Rate (WER) of 0.25 and Character Error Rate (CER) of 0.07, compared to 0.78/0.32 for EasyOCR and 0.60/0.19 for Tesseract.
-Gemini’s multi-modal capabilities let it “see beyond” noise and handle degraded, archaic texts more effectively, though its output may require minimal post-processing for critical applications.

 ## Dataset

-I use multiple scanned historical documents.
-These include PDF documents processed into images and paired with ground truth transcriptions .
-The diversity of document conditions—ranging from well-preserved texts to heavily degraded originals—provides a realistic challenge for comparing OCR methods.
+I used the scanned historical documents provided in this task.
+These PDF documents were then processed into images and paired with ground truth transcriptions.
+Most of them were split into individual lines to serve as training and testing samples for the TrOCR model.

 ## Implementation